juneDaSilva/battleship/README.md

 Live: https://junedev-html.github.io/battleship/

-Battleship game created in order to practice Javascript and basic game building logic.
+Battleship game created to practice algorithmic data reading.

+Gameboard is created with factory function and stores all spaces and their information.

+If an illegal ship placement is attempted, the board wont allow it.

+You take turns with an AI trying to hit the spaces of each others ships.